jmanlarkin/astro_tut/src/pages/thoughts/post-2.md

     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["test", "idk"]
 ---
-# Second Post

-Published on: 2025-02-02

-Welcome to my _first thought_ where I am learning about using Astro for web dev.

 ## What I've accomplished

 1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.